-Enforcement of Foreign Judgments Comparative Guide - Litigation, Mediation & Arbitration - Austria
+Enforcement of Foreign Judgments Comparative Guide

 5.5 How will the court proceed if the foreign judgment conflicts with a previous judgment in relation to the same dispute between the same parties?

-Austrian courts may refuse to issue a declaration of enforceability if the foreign judgment contradicts other final judgments involving the same parties.
-Under the Brussels regime, a court may refuse recognition and enforcement if:
+- Under Section 97(2), foreign decisions in matrimonial matters cannot be recognised if they conflict with an earlier Austrian decision on the same matter.

+- According to Section 113, recognition or enforcement of a foreign judgment concerning parental responsibility is not permitted if it is incompatible with a subsequent Austrian ruling.

-- the judgment is irreconcilable with a judgment between the same parties in the addressed member state; or
+Moreover, for foreign judgments falling within the scope of the Brussels Ia Regulation, Article 45(1)(c) provides that recognition may be refused, upon application by an interested party, if the judgment is irreconcilable with a judgment given between the same parties in the member state addressed.

-- the judgment is irreconcilable with an earlier judgment between the same parties in a different member state or third state, involving the same cause of action, provided that the earlier judgment fulfils the conditions necessary for recognition in the addressed member state.
+In contrast, there are no similar provisions in the Enforcement Act.
+A conflict between a foreign judgment and a previously rendered judgment in Austria regarding the same dispute between the same parties is not included among the grounds for refusal listed in Section 408.

 5.6 Are there any other grounds on which the court may refuse to recognise and enforce the foreign judgment?